mobilecoinfoundation/mobilecoin/sgx/README.md

 -----------------

 Some of this code is indeed factored out of rust `std` and the Baidu [`rust-sgx-sdk`](https://github.com/baidu/rust-sgx-sdk).
-However, the goal of this project is different from Baidu `rust-sgx-sdk`.
+However, the goal of this project is different from Baidu `rust-sgx-sdk`, and the scope is greatly reduced.

 We are not trying to create a drop-in replacement for the entire rust standard library, and then patch third-party dependencies to compile against it.